C3ETH/c3eth-fund6/catalyst-value-onboarding/eth-catalyst-outreach.md

 * Show how to use Cardano to increase our economic wellbeing.
 * Enrich Cardano's ecosystem with our stories, our energy, and our perspectives.

 The eastern hemisphere, East and Southeast Asia region unite culturally and linguistically a lot of countries.
 With a population of over 1.6 Billion, our goal is to grow Cardano.

+PLEASE NOTE: TRANSLATIONS IN OF THIS PROPOSAL ARE AVAILABLE ON THE EASTERN TOWNHALL WEBSITE

 ### Current Problems and Limitation